christophersbarrett/mulberry-wiki/Page-Definitions.md

       screens:
         - name: index
           regions:
-            - type: row
+            - className: page-nav
-              size: fixed
               components:
                 - PageNav
-            - type: row
-              scrollable: true
+            - scrollable: true
               components:
                 - PageHeaderImage
                 - BodyText

-Regions also have a few other options.
-Set `scrollable: true` to make the region scrollable.
-The `size` option defines how the region will determine its size.
-It has two possible values:

-* `flex`: [default] the region will take up as much space as it can.
-Multiple regions within the same container will all take up equal amount of space.
-* `fixed`: the region will take the size of its contents -- no more, no less.
+The most common use for a region is to style it as a column or row.
+Mulberry provides a few Sass mixins to help with that.

+flex-row-container [TODOC]

+flex-column-container [TODOC]

+flex-region [TODOC]

+fixed-flex-region [TODOC]

+Each page_def has it's  own scss file in the `themes/<theme name>/page_defs` directory where you handle the page layout.

+    .page.my-pagedef {
+      .screen.index {
+        @include flex-row-container;

+        .region.page-nav {
+          @include fixed-flex-region;
+        }
+      }
+    }

-If you need more control over the size of your regions (which you probably will), then you can handle that in the Sass for the template, explained in [[Styles and Theming]].
+If you want to do more complex layouts, that's explained in [[Styles and Theming]].

 ## Built-In page_defs